MartinPons/CleaningDataProject/CodeBook.md

 ## Gyroscope and accelerometer means and standar deviations dataset

-The orginial data contains measures different measures from a gyroscope and accelerometer.
+The orginial data contains different measures from a gyroscope and accelerometer, from monitoring subjects permorming different activities

 The data set presented in dataset.csv consists in a tidy data set with 180 records and 6o 8 columns extracted from